jxcharlie1991/ToyProject/CProgramRemove/ScriptDescription.md

 Make sure your script is user-friendly and follows common sense (for example, when there is no C program stored under the current directory your script should display a message and then exit).
+### Sample Output

-To illustrate the behaviour of the script, the following are sample outputs, noting the '$' is the shell prompt.
+To illustrate the behaviour of the script, the following are sample outputs.
+The $ is the shell prompt.
+The texts in & are not part of the sample output.
+They are hints indicating how your script should behave

 a)